refmdio/docs/docs/plugins/api.md

 |--------|-------------|
 | `hydrateAll(root)` | Upgrades RefMD-specific web components (attachments, wiki links, etc.) within `root`. |
 | `hydrateAttachments(root)` / `hydrateWikiLinks(root)` | Narrower hydration helpers used by built-in features. |

+### Dependencies (`host.dependencies`)

+- `yjs()` — Lazy-loads the shared `yjs` module used by the host.
+Use this to stay aligned with the runtime’s version when you need CRDT primitives.
+- `yWebsocket()` — Lazy-loads the host’s `y-websocket` client so plugins can join realtime rooms without shipping their own bundle copies.

 ### Context